gochewy/docs/docs/introduction.md

 chewy-cli deploy --environment production
 ```

 At this point, as long as your name servers are properly configured, you would have a fully functional app, ready at `app.mycoolproduct.io`.
-It would have certs configured and would autoscale to some extent.
+It would have certs configured and would autoscale (to some extent!)